Disha-panigrahi123/Ped-care/README.md

-# Ped-care use only html css create project
+# Pet-care use only html css create project